Here’s an article from an anonymous expert, who we’ll call Deaf Sex Guru (alas, not his real name). A reader asked him this question.

-Firstly, I should tell you that deaf people are notoriously direct about the, ahem, ins and outs of the love game.
+Firstly, I should tell you that deaf people are notoriously direct when talking about love and all it entails.

 One friend of mine asked my hearing partner when we last had sex.
 Straight out.
-When he first met her.
+When she first met him.
 He’s called her ‘the one who asked about our sex life’ ever since – even when I later told him her real name.

 I texted this direct friend to find out a bit about her sex life.
 As you do.